vitest-dev/vitest/docs/guide/mocking.md

 **Type:** `(value: any) => MockInstance`

 Accepts a value that will be resolved for one call to the mock function.
-Can be chained so that successive calls to the mock function resolve different values.
+If chained, every consecutive call will resolve passed value.

 ```ts
 test('async test', async () => {